n1o/study_notes/_sources/notes/variable_elimination.md

 * *Min-neighbors*: Choose a variable with the fewest dependent variables.
 * *Min-weight*: Choose variables to minimize the product of the cardinalities of its dependent variables
 * *Min-fill*: Choose vertices to minimize the size of the factor that will be added to the graph.

+## Cons
+An important shortcoming of VE is that we can compute the marginals $p(Y|E=e)$ for undirected and directed networks, but if we want to ask different queries $p(Y_2|E=e_2)$ we have to start form scratch.

+Fortunately we can tune this by caching intermediate factors $\tau$ and use them to answer other marginal queries.

+There are two common algorithms:

+1. [Belief propagation](belief_propagation.md) which can be applied to tree-structured graphs
+2. [Junction tree algorithm](junction_tree_algorithm.md) which can be applied to general networks.